obtained my PhD in theoretical physics at the university of Paris VI

 position as junior researcher.
 I spent 10 years at the

 Laboratoire de Physique Théorique at the University of

 at the Centre de Physique Théorique in Marseille.

-I am also research scientist
+I have also been research scientist

 at the Institute for Scientific Interchange in